 What is La Maldita Vecindad?

 La Maldita Vecindad y los Hijos del Quinto Patio is a Mexican rock band originating in Mexico City.
 Known for combining rock with traditional Mexican musical forms, it incorporates ska and punk.
-Their music offers a familiar, yet intriguing sound that resonates with both local, and international listeners.
-Beyond music, the rock band has become an influential movement in Mexican rock, addressing social and political issues in their lyrics.
-Their groundbreaking albums such as “El Circo” have cemented their place in Mexican music history.
+Their music offers a familiar yet intriguing sound that resonates with local and international listeners.
+Beyond music, rock bands have become an influential movement in Mexican rock, addressing social and political issues in their lyrics.
+Their groundbreaking albums, such as “El Circo,” have cemented their place in Mexican music history.

 1989 – today